diogro/expressionVariance-manuscript/main.md

 By using large publicly available data sets, we were able to probe the landscape of gene expression variance in several human tissues.
 Differences in gene expression variance were driven by technical aspects of gene expression measurement, with data derived from large consortia showing more similar patters of variance across genes; and by tissue, with studies using the same tissues also showing higher similarities.
 This would suggest that careful consideration of sample sizes and experiment design are fundamental to the study of gene expression variance, and the usual small samples of RNA-seq studies might be underpowered for the study of this particular aspect of gene expression.
-However, both the effects of study origin and tissue were small, and the largest drivers of differences across studies were idiosyncratic differences related to single data sets, with tissues know to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
+However, both the effects of study origin and tissue were small, and the largest drivers of differences across studies were idiosyncratic differences related to single data sets, with tissues known to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
 Understanding the consequences of these differences in variance for specific tissues is still an open field.
 It is clear, however, that differences in variance are informative beyond the differences in mean expression.
 Even after we account for differences in mean expression, differences in gene expression variance carry information about tissue origin and function.